 Tests are offered for various languages, priced per candidate taking a test.
 For more information, please download the brochure, here.

-1. Examples of BlueOptima Developer Testing’s various measures of candidates’ solutions are in the overview document.
+1. The areas of ability evaluated by BlueOptima Predictive Assessment are listed in the overview document.